burgertonight/voiceit-ivr-demo/README.md

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

 After installation you also need to log in to your twilio account and point a purchased phone number to this new application like shown below.
+Make sure set webhook when call comes in to the right URL and HTTP request to POST.

 <img src="/PointTwilioNumber.png" alt="API Key and Token" width="800px" />